JamieBort/Learning-Directory/JavaScript/Courses/TheIronYardAssignments/RecipeSearch/README.md

 ## To Do

-1. Address the TODO items in these files.
+1. Address the TODO items in the `main.js` file.
 2. Upload to GitHub pages.
-3. Upload to GitHub pages.Upload to Heroku.
+3. Upload to Heroku.
 4. Come back to see how I can build out the functionality using their api.
+See `Optional Parameters` on the http://www.recipepuppy.com/about/api/ page.

 ## Recources